mirrord/quickernet/experiments/README.md

 I wonder how this number changes with other data types (int/int8, binary, ternary) and operations.
 For now however, I will leave those as later avenues of exploration.
 #### Conclusions & Notes:
  - It seems like the cythonized versions of each operation *tend* to be faster, but this isn't always the case.
 In general, however, the larger the matrix the more likely it is to favor the cythonized version.
+UPDATE: at 10kx10k cells, the cythonized versions no longer win out.
  - Matrices under about 150x150 cells should be multiplied using the CPU due to the overhead of communicating with the GPU.

 #### TODO: